data-stories-itp/course-2025-03/README.md

 ● Storytelling with and from Data

-● Data storytelling as a scaffold to support grief, ritual and memorialization after mass death events
+● Data storytelling as a Scaffold to Support Memory

 \*\* _Students wishing to pursue their final projects beyond the class will be provided with information about resources at NYU for supporting student projects that amplify underrepresented narratives._